obregon08/sprintdeck/docs/development.md

 - Follow ESLint rules
 - Use meaningful variable and function names
 - Organize by feature, not by type
-- Use Blitz.js conventions for queries and mutations
+- Use React Query conventions for queries and mutations

 ### Performance